abuturabofficial/ibm-devops-software-engineering/06-getting_started_with_git_and_github/02-using_git_commands_and_managing_github_projects.md

 To keep a fork in sync with the original work from a local clone:
 - Create a local clone of the project
 - Configure Git to sync the fork
-	- Open terminal and changes to the directory containing the clone
+	- Open terminal and change to the directory containing the clone
 	- To access the remote repository, type `git remote -v`
-	- Type `git remote add upstream <clone direcotry>`
+	- Type `git remote add upstream <clone repo url>`
 	- To see the changes, type `git remote -v`

 **Commands for Managing Forks:**